Mossi8/graf/README.md

 ## Introduction

-This is **``graf``**, software for counting cells in FISH microscopy images. **``graf``** uses image processing techniques such as Canny edge detection and watershed thresholding along with connected component analysis to identify/count these cells.
+This is **``graf``**, software for counting single molecules of mRNA in smFISH microscopy images. **``graf``** uses image processing techniques such as Canny edge detection and watershed thresholding along with connected component analysis to identify/count these cells.
 This avoids the problem of having to train a learning algorithm, which can waste lab time and also be clunky to use.

 ## Usage